oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 Install [minikube](https://minikube.sigs.k8s.io/docs/start/) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/).

 For minikube, you will need at least 2 CPUs.
-Start MiniKube with your number of CPUs:
+Start minikube with your number of CPUs:

 ```bash
 cd kubernetes